rafaella-git/REMix-NZ/README.md

 To run the model you can use the command line or run_instance.

-## Funding Acknowledgement
+## Contributions
-We thank the Catalyst: Strategic Fund, administered by the Ministry of Business Innovation and Employment of New Zealand, and the German Federal Ministry of Education and Research (grant number 03SF0690) for supporting the project HINT (New Zealand-German Platform for Green Hydrogen Integration).

-## Contributions, Citations and Contact
-- **Contributions:** Pull requests and issues are welcome!
+Pull requests and issues are welcome!
 Please use Common Commit Types.
 -
     **Common Commit Types**
   - **feat**: New feature